rakeshk1987/Northparavur.info/README.md

 # Northparavur.info
-Website for North Paravur town
+Website created for a small but historical town, North Paravur.
+North paravur is located in Kerala, A state in south India.